Flow Cytometry & Confocal Microscopy

 Mariza Miranda, Ph.D., named scientific director of ICBR Cytometry

-Mariza Miranda, Ph.D., has been named scientific director of ICBR’s Cytometry core.
+Mariza Miranda, Ph.D., was named scientific director of ICBR’s Cytometry core.
 She has a master's degree and Ph.D. in pharmaceutical sciences, with more than 12 years of experience working as a researcher to develop multidisciplinary projects.

 NCI Cancer Center badge